Sumon-DevCoder/job-house-client/README.md

 # JobHouse

-This is simple full-stack Job Seeking website, where user can find jobs, by categories. and they can apply etc.
+This is simple full-stack Job Seeking website, where user can find jobs, by categories. and they can create Job Post & apply.

 ## [Project Live Link](https://job-house-94161.web.app/)

 ## Featues

-- in this project will intregated (jwt) json web token authentication system as a result user can access data safely and also added dark mode and light mode both of funtionality
+- in this project will intregated (jwt) json web token authentication system as a result user can access data safely.

 - besides in this project added, react tabs transtack query, aos animation, carosel/slider, helmet, and so on - as a result webpage will be interactive and more effective.